Blog>Expert Advice>Top home maintenance tips for summer

 Repaint your home's external walls and gates

 Remember to clean your walls and gates or railing with hard or wire brushes to remove any loose dirt and old paint.
-Wash with a mild detergent before leaving to dry and then apply the paint.
-For more top tips, read our how to paint a wall guide.
+You should then wash with a mild detergent, before leaving to dry and then apply the paint.
+For more top tips, read our guide on how to paint a wall.

 Tidy up your garden